parkhi/parkhi.github.io/crypto-backend.md

 ## 🔹 Technical Details

 - **Background Scheduling**
-  The background worker ran once daily on a cron schedule.
-It ensured data stayed fresh without hammering upstream APIs unnecessarily.
+  Background workers ran daily on a cron schedule.
+They refreshed both simple price and market chart datasets, normalizing them and updating Redis + Postgres.
+This ensured data stayed fresh without hitting external APIs on every request.

 - **Validation Rules**
+  Every request went through strict FastAPI/Pydantic validation:
-  - `days` could only be an integer or `"max"`.
+  - `days`: positive integer or `"max"`
-  - `interval` was restricted to `daily` or `hourly`.
+  - `interval`: only `daily` or `hourly`
-  - `currency` values came from a predefined whitelist.
-  This avoided invalid queries from reaching cache or external APIs.
+  - `currency`: checked against a whitelist of supported symbols
+  Invalid requests were rejected upfront with **400 Bad Request**, preventing wasted API calls and cache pollution.

 - **Redis Keys & Policy**
-  Cache keys were structured as `asset:currency:interval:days`.
+  Keys were structured by dataset:
-  Entries had a TTL of 24 hours, refreshed daily by the worker.
-Cache misses triggered on-demand fetches that also wrote into Redis.
+  - Simple price → `price:<asset>:<currency>:latest`
+  - Market chart → `chart:<asset>:<currency>:<interval>:<days>`
+  Each key carried its own TTL: **short for simple price** (to feel real-time) and **longer for chart data** (since daily/hourly series don’t change as often).
+On cache miss, the system fetched fresh data, normalized it, updated Redis, and returned the result immediately.

-- **Error Handling**
+- **Error Handling & Retries**
-  External API failures weren’t ignored.
-I used retries with exponential backoff to handle transient errors gracefully.
+  - **Transient upstream failures** → retried with **exponential backoff** (short delay → longer delay → capped at a max).
+  - **Persistent failures** → after retries were exhausted, returned a clear **5xx** error instead of partial/stale data.
+  - **Invalid params** → 400 (with field-level validation messages).
+  - **Auth failure** → 401 (missing/invalid API key or JWT).
+  - **Forbidden** → 403 (using a normal key on an admin-only route).
+  - **Rate limit exceeded** → 429.
+  - **Unhandled errors** → 500.
+  These clear codes made failure modes predictable and easy to debug.

+- **Rate Limiting**
+  A fixed-window counter in Redis tracked usage: `rate:<api_key>:<endpoint>:<window>`.
+Each request incremented the counter; if it exceeded the configured max per window, the system returned **429 Too Many Requests** until the window reset.
+Limits were configurable per provider and key tier.

+- **Configuration & Environments**
+  All sensitive and changeable values came from environment variables:
+  - **Dev** → public keys, shorter TTLs, relaxed limits for rapid iteration.
+  - **Prod** → real keys injected via secret manager, stricter TTLs, and provider-specific quotas.
+  This allowed me to safely simulate production behavior locally with Postman.

 - **Log Export**
-  All API calls and worker actions were logged in structured format.
-Admins could export these logs via `/logs/export`.
-Logs were rotated and compressed to keep file sizes manageable.
+  All worker actions and API requests were logged in structured JSON with timestamps and context.
+Admins could download compressed/rotated logs via `/logs/export`, making audits and debugging easier.

+- **Documentation & Developer Experience**
+  - FastAPI auto-generated **Swagger UI** at `/docs` and **ReDoc** at `/redoc`.
+  - A separate **technical document** detailed architecture, parameter rules, and error codes.
+  - A **Postman collection** with public dev keys was provided for quick testing.

-- **Testing Setup**
+- **Testing & Tooling**
-  - **Unit tests** validated query parameters and schema checks.
+  - **Unit tests** with pytest validated schema rules, normalization logic, and error handling.
-  - **Integration tests** spun up Redis and Postgres containers, letting me simulate the whole system end-to-end.
+  - **Integration tests** spun up Redis + Postgres using Docker Compose for end-to-end runs.
-  Since I didn’t have the client’s private key, I used public keys + Postman to mimic real calls.
-This let me test the design thoroughly without production secrets.
+  - **Dockerfile + docker-compose.yml** ensured reproducible local builds.

 ---

 ## 🔹 Learnings

-- Normalization was non-negotiable.
-Different APIs would have made the system chaotic without a translation layer.
+- **Normalization was non-negotiable.** Multiple upstreams (market vs on-chain) would have been chaotic without one schema.
-- Redis caching wasn’t just an optimization — it was essential for sub-200ms responses.
-- Hybrid auth (API keys + JWT) gave me both simplicity and forward-compatibility.
-- Admin log export, though small, turned into one of the most useful features for debugging.
-- Strict validation paid off by cutting off bad requests before they caused bigger problems.
+- **Redis caching defined performance.** Tuning TTLs separately for simple vs chart data balanced freshness with stability.
+- **Config-driven design paid off.** Env vars let me test with public keys safely while production ran securely with stricter limits.
+- **Hybrid auth worked well.** Keys kept things simple; JWT made the service ready for future RBAC.
+- **Docs mattered.** Swagger for devs, plus an external doc and Postman env for client ops.
+- **Admin log export proved invaluable.** It gave visibility into background jobs and requests.
+- **Strict validation prevented waste.** Bad requests were cut off early with clear 400s.

 ---

 ## 🔹 Reflection

-What started as a “fetch and serve” idea became a proper microservice.
-By layering fetchers, normalization, caching, and security, the system became reliable, predictable, and easy to extend.
+What began as a simple “fetch and serve crypto data” grew into a robust microservice.
+By layering fetchers, normalization, caching, validation, authentication, rate limiting, environment-driven configs, and comprehensive documentation, the system became reliable, predictable, and extensible.

-The big lessons for me: **normalize early, cache aggressively, validate strictly, and always give admins visibility.**
+The lessons I’ll carry forward: **normalize early, cache aggressively, validate strictly, make configs flexible, document from the code, and always give admins visibility.**